 Beggars can be relentless and will regularly follow you down the street and pull at your sleeves.
 Whether you choose to give to them is between you and your conscience, just be mindful that if you are seen giving to one then you can expect several more to suddenly appear as if sensing the scent of the opened wallet.

 There is nothing you can do to stop all of this.
 Whether you dress like a tourist or in traditional Indian gear, whether you speak only English or perfect Hindi, the fact is that as a foreigner you are a bright beacon for everybody.

 And Smile For The Cameras!

-Indian’s love to take pictures of foreigners and you will be asked to pose, often with people you have just met, most days.
+Indian’s love to take pictures of foreigners and you will be asked to pose, often with people you have just met most days.
 Again, this is not meant with any malevolence and my advice is to enjoy the celebrity status.
 Women are generally asked more than men.
-If it does start to bother you then you can always try asking for a few hundred rupees per picture; I know a few travellers who turned this into a nice a little earner!
+If it does start to bother you then you can always try asking for a few hundred rupees per picture; I know a few travelers who turned this into a nice a little earner!

 Do Not Feed The Animals

 From monkeys to dogs to cows to insects to rats, animals are absolutely everywhere in India.
 Baboons are as common as pigeons and you will find packs of them at every turn living in train stations, parks, ruined fortresses and most probably at your guesthouse.
 Whilst they are kind-of cute and amusing, they are also a pest regularly stealing fruit from market stalls and cell phones from careless hands.
 They even once stole a pair of underpants from my washing line.
 Why would they even do this?